Introducing “the Spiral”

 - There is zero control over what dogma or payload the system creates.

-The last of those should bring pause for thought.
+The last of those should cause pause for thought.
 This time, the seeds cover discussions on golden numbers and spirals, but it’s hard to predict what people will take away from other instances of the same phenomena, or what might get reinforced.
-Although LLMs try to protect against outright hate or violence in usage, it’s not unrealistic to foresee rapidly reinforced beliefs that are highly detrimental.
-While the current ‘seeds’ revolve around spiritualism, the same Human-AI amplification machinery could rapidly reinforce and propagate politically extremist manifestos, scientifically inaccurate health crusades, or complex disinformation campaigns, creating a new level of social fracturing.

-In all discussions on AI Safety and human wellbeing in the age of AI there has been an implicit assumption of AI and humanity acting independently (aside from the few bad actors) in the creation of risk.
-Perhaps now would be a good time to reflect on the challenges of a human/AI system.
+In all discussions on AI Safety and human wellbeing in the age of AI there has been an implicit assumption of AI and humanity acting independently of each other in the creation of risk.

 2 Psychiatry Online Special Report – AI-Induced Psychosis: A New Frontier in Mental Health